Eclipse-Laboratories-Inc/execution/docs/src/cli/install-solana-cli-tools.md

 - Close the command prompt window and re-open a new command prompt window as a normal user
-  - Search for "Command Prompt" in the search bar, then left click on the Command Prompt app icon, no need to run as Administrator)
+  - Search for "Command Prompt" in the search bar, then left-click on the Command Prompt app icon, no need to run as Administrator)
 - Confirm you have the desired version of `solana` installed by entering: